Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 The choice of accommodations in Port de la Selva isn’t huge, so it’s always a good idea to book in advance.

-We stayed in the Hotel Spa Porto Cristo, a restored winery which still preserves its facade.
-The rooms are good, the beds are comfy, and a delicious breakfast buffet is included with the price.
+We stayed at the Hotel Spa Porto Cristo, a restored winery that still preserves its facade.
+The rooms are good, the beds are comfy, and a delicious breakfast buffet is included in the price.
 A great thing about this accommodation is the location; it’s conveniently located less than a block from the main village’s sandy beach.

 When is the best time to go to Port de la Selva